ExpediaGroup/housekeeping/README.md

 A database-backed module that stores orphaned paths in a table for later clean up.

 # Configuration
-The  housekeeping module defaults to using the H2 Database Engine, however this module can be configured to use any flavour of SQL that is supported by JDBC, Spring Boot and Hibernate.
-Using a database which is not in memory should be preferred when spinning up short-lived instances for jobs before tearing them down.
-This way the orphaned data will still be cleaned from S3, even if the cluster ceases to exist.
+The housekeeping module defaults to using the H2 Database Engine, however this module can be configured to use any flavour of SQL database that is supported by JDBC, Spring Boot and Hibernate.
+Using a database which is not in-memory should be preferred when spinning up short-lived instances for jobs before tearing them down.
+This ensures that the orphaned data will be stored in a persistent database and will be considered for housekeeping even if the cluster ceases to exist.

 ## Database Connectors
 In order to connect to your SQL database, you must place a database connector jar that is compatible with your Database onto your application's classpath.